Applied Part 0. AgentClinic-production Laboratory

 - In chapters 1–3, fill in three manual artifacts:

-[runnable]commands fromexamples/; transfer results from other cases tocapstone/as a principle, not as a new domain. - In chapter 12, check the package against the diagnostic checklist.
+[runnable]commands fromexamples/; carry over the results of other cases tocapstone/as a principle, not as a new domain. - In chapter 12, check the package against the diagnostic checklist.

 - In chapter 13, assemble a small

-The minimal path does not require writing external orchestrators, MCP servers, Kubernetes integrations, or real CI gateways.
-These elements belong to the full track.
+The minimum route does not require writing external orchestrators, MCP servers, Kubernetes integrations, or real CI gateways.
+Those elements belong to the full track.

-The path check is simple: after each chapter, one new verifiable output should appear in capstone/.
+The route check is simple: after each chapter, one new verifiable output should appear in capstone/.
 Not a full production process, but a small record that can be shown to another person.

 > How to read the table.
 The "output" column is intentionally described in plain words, without terms from chapters 4–13.
-If you encounter a word in the right column that is not yet in the short dictionary below, it is introduced in the chapter where needed.
-Do not try to learn the volume dictionary from this table.
+If a word appears in the right column that is not yet in the short dictionary below, it is introduced in the chapter that needs it.
+Do not try to learn the volume's vocabulary from this table.

 |---|---|